-Prayer 5 days a week
+- Prayer 5 days a week

-English Language Arts 5 days a week
+- English Language Arts 5 days a week

-Math 5 days a week
+- Math 5 days a week

-Religion and Virtue Education 3-4 days a week
+- Religion and Virtue Education 3-4 days a week

-Social Studies/ 2 days a week
+- Social Studies/ 2 days a week

-Science 2 days a week
+- Science 2 days a week

-Enrichments (Spanish/Choice forigen language for 8th grade/PE/Music/Performing

-Arts/Visual Arts) 1-2 times weekly
+- Enrichments (Spanish/PE/Music/Performing Arts/Visual Arts) 1-2 times weekly

-Check-Ins with individual students or small groups once a week
+- Check-Ins with individual students or small groups once a week

-Office Hours throughout the week
+- Office Hours throughout the week

-Other May include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time,

-Storytime, and other opportunities to build relationships, allow for social interaction

-and support learning.
+- Other May include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time, Storytime, and other opportunities to build relationships, allow for social interaction, and support learning.
 These will vary depending on a student's age.